JenniferAraujo/JenniferAraujo/README.md

 ### Hey!
 I'm Jennifer Araujo 👋

-- 👩🏽‍💻 An interdisciplinary chemistry that allowed itself to learn something new and fell in love with programming.
+- 👩🏽‍💻 An interdisciplinary chemistry that allowed herself to learn something new and fell in love with programming.
 Today a rising back-end developer.
 - 🌱 I'm currently learning backend development and C with 42Porto.
 - 🧠 Always learning something new, curiosity is my compass!